 If you’ve ever displayed a family photo near a window, you might have noticed how the image faded over time.
 This process is called “photochemical deterioration,” and it happens in varying degrees to almost all artwork; it can result in permanent fading and the work becoming brittle.
 And I’m certain the result of leaving pools of stagnating water in a closed building are fairly obvious to everyone.

-- The trickle and splash of water can no longer be heard from Robert Gober’s mysterious sculpture.
+The tide has gone out on Robert Gober’s pool—for now.
+The trickle and splash of water can no longer be heard from the mysterious sculpture.

 Carpet beetles, webbing clothes moths, and silverfish are just a few of the insects that can cause catastrophic damage to museum collections.